YY-OhioU/FlexdayDocs/Donut.md

 ### Dataset

-This repository assumes the following structure of dataset:
+This repository assumes the following structure of the dataset:

 ```bash
 > tree dataset_root